 Most of the learning is practical work completed on-the-job.
 Apprentices are also required to complete eLearning via our online learning platform Canvas, and attend block courses for two to three weeks each year.

 Speak to your training advisor or account manager for details on programme and resource pricing.

 - Understand relevant health and safety legislation and workplace safety culture

 - Interpret drawings and specifications and use the appropriate materials, processes, tools and equipment for the task

-- Use effective and efficient processes, principles and quality systems to produce components and provide mechanical building services
+- Use effective and efficient processes, principles and quality systems to produce components and provide services in a commercial mechanical engineering environment

 - Communicate effectively within a team and the wider workplace

-- Recognise the limits of their own ability and the importance of working with integrity and maintaining currency in the mechanical building services field.
+- Recognise the limits of their own ability and the importance of working with integrity and maintaining currency in the mechanical engineering field.

 Graduates of this qualification will be able to:

 - Comprehend and apply detailed knowledge underpinning good practice as an engineering technician